igor-soldev/PromSketch-Standalone/README.md

 ## PromSketch Standalone Server – Setup and Testing Guide

-This repository contains the implementation of **PromSketch**, a sketch-based time series processing server, along with supporting tools for ingestion, query testing, visualization, and performance benchmarking.
+This repository contains the implementation of standalone **PromSketch**, a sketch-based time series processing server, along with supporting tools for ingestion, query testing, visualization, and performance benchmarking.

 ---